pthom/immvision/README.md

 ```

-The debugger will then display:
+immdebug is an external application, which will receive the images in real time and enable to analyse them at each step.
+It will then display:

 ![debugger](doc/immdebug.jpg)